 Boarding house supports

-The Boarding House Reform Program commenced in 1998 with the aim of improving the standards of accommodation and support provided to boarding house residents.
+The Boarding House Reform Program commenced in 1998 with the aim of improving the standards of accommodation and support provided to ABH residents.

 - Primary and Secondary Health Care Service

-Services provided to people who have relocated from LRCs and have high support needs include:
+Services provided to people who have relocated from an ABH and have high support needs include:

 Boarding house relocation vacancy management is managed through regional processes.
-Residents have choices regarding the accommodation options presented to them in the event of a boarding house closure.
+Residents and their families are consulted about accommodation options available to them in the event of a boarding house closure.